I See You Baby: First version

 The first version of the music video, in the vein of 20 Minute Workout, features women in an aerobics class in a white room, exercising to the song.

 Fatboy Slim Remix

 The second version of the music video utilizes the Fatboy Slim remix and features a security guard, played by David Pires, watching women and some men stripping in a restroom.
+Towards the end of the video, the people become wise to the cameras and start ripping them out.
+Panicked, the guard closes the laptops he is watching the cameras through, packs them away and flees the room, shutting off the lights on the way out.